-And here's an interview David gave in 2014 on playing and arranging hymns.
+Here's an interview David gave in 2014 on the topic of playing and arranging hymns.

-You'll also find a 2009 interview in audio form that you can listen to on Jory Fisher's web site.
+Here's a 2009 interview in audio form that you can listen to on Jory Fisher's web site.
 In this interview, David discusses his approach to composition and what inspires him.

-Finally, there was a LONG thread in the PianoWorld.com forum called "Let's Ask David Nevue Lots of Questions" that's a lot of fun to read!
+DON'T MISS this LONG thread in the PianoWorld.com forum from 2006 called "Let's Ask David Nevue Lots of Questions" that's a lot of fun to read!

 David Nevue (pronounced NEV-yoo) is something of a Renaissance Man.
 He is a composer and a performing pianist, runs several music-related websites, launched an Internet broadcast called Whisperings: Solo Piano Radio, authored a book on Internet music promtion, organized piano concert showcases and more.
 He wears many hats and does all of these things exceptionally well.